 The Grange and Harmondsworth Hall were among the grandest of the homes built in the 17th century and both remain in existence, the former as offices and the latter as a hotel, with an 18th-century brick front.

 Once part of Hounslow Heath, the land around Harmondsworth was steadily enclosed from the 1750s and brought under cultivation.
 Orchards and market gardens were established in the latter part of the 19th century.

 The village grew slowly but did not change significantly from its medieval form until the opening of the Colnbrook bypass in 1929.
 This brought some suburban housing, and to the south of the village, commercial premises, notably in the form of Penguin Books in 1937.
 When the walls and roof of the Penguin warehouse were first erected, there were still cabbages growing amidst the stacks of books and the company’s founder, Sir Allen Lane, insisted they should be sold to recoup part of the outlay.

-The development of Heathrow Airport since 1945 has erased all former traces of the parish south of Bath Road but the village centre remains an authentic delight, and is now both a conservation area and an archaeological priority area.
-However, if the proposed plan for a third runway at Heathrow overcomes all the remaining obstacles most of Harmondsworth will have to be demolished – though the church and the barn will be saved, though the former will have few parishioners.
+The development of Heathrow Airport since 1945 has erased all former traces of the parish south of Bath Road but the vicinity of the High Street remains an authentic delight, and is now both a conservation area and an archaeological priority area.
+However, if the proposed plan for a third runway at Heathrow overcomes all the remaining obstacles most of Harmondsworth will have to be demolished – but the church and the barn will be saved, though the former will have few parishioners.
 The airport’s new perimeter would extend just a fraction beyond the northern tip of present-day Swan Lake.
-The lake is visible centre- left in the satellite view below.
+The lake is visible centre-left in the satellite view below.

 Harmondsworth has not acquired the diverse ethnic mix of other Heathrow ‘suburbs’, although a small minority speaks a language other than English, most commonly Punjabi, Bengali, Somali or Gujarati.